yanglangfei/FontDroid/README.md

         app:typefaceAssetPath="fonts/LeviBrush.ttf" />
 ```

-You also need to put this tag in your root element.
-That is necessary when working with custom views for Android.
+You also need to put this tag in your root view element.
+That is necessary when working with custom views in Android.

 ```xml
 xmlns:app="http://schemas.android.com/apk/res-auto"
 ```

-Now let me show you the full sample.
+Now let me show the complete example.

 ```xml
 <?xml version="1.0" encoding="utf-8"?>